 As evidence of this, MDOT has worked with its modal administrations to incorporate climate change-based decision making, which are outlined in the sections below.
-MDOT is in the process of developing standard operating procedures that will outline steps, responsible parties, intended outcomes, and timelines to identify and fund PROTECT eligible projects.
-The standard operating procedures will help ensure consistency and compliance with federal programs, funding, and MDOT goals across the modal administrations.
+MDOT is in the process of developing standard operating procedures (SOP) that will outline steps, responsible parties, intended outcomes, and timelines to identify and fund PROTECT eligible projects.
+The SOP will help ensure consistency and compliance with federal programs, funding, and MDOT goals across the modal administrations.
+The SOP is anticipated to be finalized in summer 2024.